Medicinal Chemistry (BSc)

 Learning and assessment

-Teaching in the School of Chemistry is typically undertaken through a series of lectures, interactive problem-solving lectures, flipped lectures, small-group tutorials, workshops, practical classes involving either laboratory work or computational work, and a project.
-These are supported by material hosted on Learning Central, the University’s virtual learning environment, such as virtual laboratories and self-study quizzes.
+Teaching is undertaken through a series of lectures, tutorials, workshops, and practical classes.
+These are supported by material hosted on Learning Central, the University’s virtual learning environment.

 Laboratory work

-In the final year you will work on a project and be allocated a topic to investigate or develop.
-Projects may involve a combination of laboratory, computational and literature research.
-Working under the guidance of an expert in the field, you will present results of your work orally and in writing.
+All our chemistry courses have a major element of independent, supervised project work.
+In your final year, you will work on a project in your preferred area of chemistry and be allocated a topic to investigate or develop.
+Working under the guidance of an expert in the field, you will present the results of your work orally and in writing.

 How will I be supported?